smartclean/smartclean.github.io/docs/multi-tenant-db.md

 nav_order: 1
 ---

-### What is a multi-tenant database
+### What is a shared database model

-Multi-tenant means shared, referring to the same database instance which can be queried by authorized clients.
+1. This means the same database instance is shared, allowing the following two types of commits:
+   1. You can query data from it.
+   2. Our system can write data to it.

-Any standard [PostgreSQL](https://www.postgresql.org) database will work.
+2. Any standard [PostgreSQL](https://www.postgresql.org) database will work.

-The database we use for this is called [TimeScale DB](https://docs.timescale.com) which is provided as an extension to PostgreSQL.
+3. The database we use for this is called [TimeScale DB](https://docs.timescale.com) which is provided as an extension to PostgreSQL.
+4. A multi-tenant component means the component is shared (physically the same, with logical separation)

 ### Means of data integration
+Allow you to query desired data pushed to a database by our platform, such as sensor data and Matrix events.

-Clients who subscribe for this service can connect to this database and query it for desired data.
+1. You may subscribe for this service in order to connect to this database.
+2. You may alternatively, create your own SQL database and give us access to write to it.

 Below diagram shows how SmartClean Matrix and subscribers of this service can access this database.